Many people have asked, "What specifically is the living food diet which was taught by Ann Wigmore?"

 Salad lettuces (if desired)

 Topped with alfalfa sprouts,

 2/3 cup unhulled sesame seeds

 3 cups rejuvelac

 Soak sunflower seeds and sesame seeds separately overnight in purified water.
 In the morning, rinse sunflower seeds in very warm water to remove skins.
 Rinse sesame seeds.
-Put sesame seeds and sunflower into blender.
+Put sesame seeds and sunflower into a blender.
 Add 1/2 cup rejuvelac and blend for two minutes.
-Pour mixture into bowl.
+Pour mixture into a bowl.
 Cover bowl with a cloth.
 Secure with rubber band.
 Place in warm place with good air circulation.
 Let stand 6 to 8 hours.
 Remove cloth.
 Scrape off top oxidized layer and discard.
 Spoon middle almost cheese layer into seed bag.
 Hang the almost cheese in the refrigerator overnight, with a bowl under it to catch the liquid.
-By morning it is seed cheese.
+By morning, it is seed cheese.
 Seed cheese sauce (or dressing) can be made by thinning the seed cheese to any consistency desired, using rejuvelac as the liquid.
 Season with Brag's aminos.
 Seed cheese milk can be made by adding 1 heaping teaspoon seed cheese to an 8 ounce glass of rejuvelac.
 Stir well.

 Fermented foods are a central part of the Ann Wigmore living foods program--because they are an aid to digestion, are high in the B vitamins, and are full of enzymes.
 They provide an acid environment in the bowel whereby favorable bacteria can thrive and overcome unfavorable bacteria.
 Re-establishing beneficial bacteria to the colon is a major part of many health programs.